ga-wdi-pvd/express-mongoose/readme.md

 ![Connect to Mongoose](/img/connect-to-mongoose.png)

-> **require("mongoose")** - In order to reference Mongoose, we need to require its corresponding node module and save it in a variable we can reference later.
+> **`var mongoose = require("mongoose")`** - In order to reference Mongoose, we need to require its corresponding node module and save it in a variable we can reference later.
 >
 > **mongoose.Schema( )** - We use Mongoose's schema method to define a blueprint for our Candidate model (i.e., what attributes it will have and what data types they will be).
 >